IIIF/api/source/community/consortium/mou/exhibit_b.md

 ---
-title: "Memorandum of Understanding covering the establishment of an IIIF Consortium - Exhibit B"
+title: "Memorandum of Understanding covering the establishment of the IIIF Consortium - Exhibit B"
 id: iiifc_mou_exhibit_b
 layout: spec
 ---